codeskyblue/gohttpserver/README.md

 ### Upload with CURL
-For example, upload a file named `foo.txt` to directory `somedir` (the maximum upload file size is hard coded and limited to 1 GB)
+For example, upload a file named `foo.txt` to directory `somedir`

 ```sh
 $ curl -F file=@foo.txt localhost:8000/somedir